Fincer/network_namespaces/README.md

-# Use network namespaces for Linux desktop & shell applications
+# Network namespaces for Linux desktop & shell applications

 Ease use of isolated network namespaces with Linux desktop and shell applications.
 This repository offers several scripts and files which